Week 5: Remembrance Event

 - Jot down notes of things you want mentioned in your obituary.

 Day 35: Continuing Memorial

-There will be holidays or other special events when loved ones may have a tough time going on without you.
+There will be holidays or other special events when loved ones may have a tough time without you.
 For example, if you’ve always made Thanksgiving dinner, loved ones may miss your presence and your hosting.